 - You can order it at the “full retail price”, which means there is no contract attached to the phone and you don’t need to be eligible for a full discounted upgrade

 - You can order it with at a “discounted price” (AT&T allows this, but it doesn’t apply to all customers and depends on how long you have left on your existing contract).
-The cost is $250.00 more than the “full discounted price”, which puts the 16GB iPhone 5 at $349
+The cost is (usually) $250.00 more than the “full discounted price”.

 - This is an option if you are open to spending around $100-$200 to get your new iPhone.

-Unfortunately, many of us are not eligible for a full upgrade yet (including myself).
+Unfortunately, many of us are not eligible for a full upgrade yet (including myself many times).
 Nonetheless, the goal is to order a new iPhone at the “full discounted upgrade” cost.